Recalling when all roads led to the sea

 That they re-surfaced in Cardiff, then the world’s busiest port, was no accident.
 As a merchant seaman probably travelling under the name Rismanis, he had been drawn to the Welsh capital by the prospect of realising his oceanic ambitions and the promise of a better place to raise a family.

 They arrived in 1905.
 Augustus III appeared six years later by which time the family name had been anglicised, or Welshified, to Risman.
-The boy would waste no time making his a household name in Manchester and every other northern industrial powerhouse, where they used to pile out of the factories every Saturday lunchtime straight into their favourite football and rugby league grounds.
+The boy would waste no time making his a household name in Manchester and every other northern industrial powerhouse, where they used to pile out of the factories every Saturday lunchtime straight into their favourite football and league grounds.

 Gus Risman had been blessed with such all-round footballing ability that Spurs were among a clutch of First Division clubs eager to sign him.
 A century later the pots of gold would have been hard to resist but in Risman’s formative years rugby league offered more.